Dance Summer School 2019 is taking place on 22 July - 2 August.

 Olga Masleinnikova is a dance-theatre maker, choreologist, movement director and teacher.
 She graduated with an MA in Theatre Directing from INSAS in Brussels and specialised in Choreological Studies (Contemporary Developments in Laban's Principles for Performing Arts) and contemporary dance at Trinity Laban.
 In London, she teaches at Trinity Laban, the Royal Academy of Music, and the Giles Foreman Centre for Acting, and is a visiting teacher at ENO Opera Works and at Kingston University.
 She has taught at HZT University of the Arts in Berlin, Bird College of Performing Arts, East 15 Acting School at the University of Essex, and Le Grand Conservatoire d'Avignon.
 Her choreographic, performance and collaborative works have been performed in venues in London, Ghent, Malmo, Dublin, Paris, Chur, Berlin, and Reykjavik.
 In addition, she coaches companies and makers, and delivers numerous workshops internationally.

 Leila is an international choreographer, teacher and performer who has worked with artists including David Zambrano, Crystal Pite, and Wendy Houstoun.
-She curated This Way, That Way (2015) at Lilian Baylis Studio, Sadler’s Wells as part of Wild Card, to a Sold Out audience.
-Her work Family Portrait has been presented at Lilian Baylis Studio, Sadler’s Wells; Greenwich Dance and Dance4.
-She's currently Aritst in Residence at Hong Kong Academy for Performing Arts (2017).
-Since receiving a place on David Zambrano’s 50 Days Flying Low and Passing Through (2010), Leila is now one of the few internationally certified artists teaching this technique, and has led the development of this approach in the UK.
+She curated This Way, That Way (2015) at Lilian Baylis Studio, Sadler’s Wells as part of Wild Card, to a sold-out audience.
+Her work Family Portrait has been presented at Lilian Baylis Studio, Sadler’s Wells, Greenwich Dance, and Dance4.
+She's currently Artist in Residence at Hong Kong Academy for Performing Arts (2017).
+Since receiving a place on David Zambrano’s 50 Days Flying Low and Passing Through (2010), Leila is now one of the few internationally certified artists teaching this technique and has led the development of this approach in the UK.
 She is a guest Lecturer at London Contemporary Dance School and has gone on to teach throughout Europe, Middle East, Asia, United States and South America.
-Has an ongoing collaboration with visual artist Paolo Fiorientini producing a series of video, still images and installations under the project Envelop.
+Leila has an ongoing collaboration with visual artist Paolo Fiorentini producing a series of video, still images and installations under the project Envelop.
 She is the co-owner of Muxima, an Independent art and culture café in Bow, East London, winner of ‘Best Café in Bow’ from TimeOut London 2015 and 2016.